tienpp/anti-dll-hijacking/ReflectiveDLLInjection/Readme.md

 About
 =====
 Origin project from https://github.com/stephenfewer/ReflectiveDLLInjection.
-Some modifications had been make to its work with anti-dll-hijacking.
+Some modifications had been made to its work with anti-dll-hijacking.

 Reflective DLL injection is a library injection technique in which the concept of reflective programming is employed to perform the loading of a library from memory into a host process.
 As such the library is responsible for loading itself by implementing a minimal Portable Executable (PE) file loader.
 It can then govern, with minimal interaction with the host system and process, how it will load and interact with the host.